oracle/graal/docs/reference-manual/native-image/Resources.md

 ```
 You can pass the `-H:IncludeResources` and `-H:ExcludeResources` options several times to define more than one regexp to include or exclude resources, respectively.

-To see which resources get ultimately included into the image, you can enable the related logging info with `-H:Log=registerResource:`.
+To see which resources are included in the native executable, use the option `-H:Log=registerResource:<log level>`.
+The `<log level>` argument must be in the range 1 to 5 (from least detailed to most detailed).
+A `log level` of 3 provides brief details of the included resources.

 ### Example Usage